Amplifiers are used in powerful audio setups due to their unmatched ability to increase audio power.

 As we’ve seen, there are plenty of factors that can cause amp buzz.
-This means, if you want to fix the noise, you must start by troubleshooting for the type of noise.
+If you want to fix the noise, you must start by troubleshooting for the type of noise.

-The amp buzz we’ve seen above are classified into two categories.
+The amp buzz we’ve seen above is classified into two categories.
 These are: